-A monument hotel is a hotel located inside a monument (or that incorporates a monument on it).
+A monument hotel is a hotel located inside a monument (or that incorporates a monument on it), what makes them also historical hotels.
 Wouldn’t be exciting to stay somewhere that special?
 There are actually a few in Barcelona, certified by the Barcelona Hotels Board, most of them displaying beautiful architecture.
 And a lot of them are 4 and 5 star hotels, so their uniqueness comes also with great service.
 That’s something no airbnb will offer you!
 Are you curious to know which are they?
 Keep reading today post, then!

-This is our selection of Barcelona monument hotels for you:
+This is our selection of Barcelona historic hotels for you: